slerman12/Help-me/2-Opposing-views.md

 The nightmare I mentioned earlier was a waking one for a year.

 You know, the way I learned about the calcification was because chunks of what I thought were tooth were falling out.
 Just chunks of tooth-like pieces from my mouth.
 So I went to the dental hygienist and she said it was de-calcification.
 For some reason my teeth had calcified during the time I was on the benzos.
 She diagnosed it, by whatever authority she has, as that.
-This was already when I was starting to recover to some extent about 10 months after withdrawing, when I was already on the steak-only diet.
+This was already when I was starting to recover to some extent, when I was already on the steak-only diet.
 To reiterate: it started *de*-calcifying at that point.
 The calcification built up a lot during the 6 months I was on benzos.

 The steak-diet saved my ass.